Shyp/rickover/README.md

 ## Example servers and dequeuers

 Example server and dequeuer instances are stored in commands/server and commands/dequeuer.
-You will probably want to change these to provide your own authentication scheme.
+You will probably want to modify these to provide your own authentication scheme.

 ## Configure the server